dogoncouch/gentoo-laptop/README.md

 1. Create backups:

-Look at all of the files in `gentoo-laptop/files/final-phase/`, and back up any other files you have changed on your system that might get overwritten.
+Look at all of the files in `gentoo-laptop/files/final-phase/etc`, and back up any corrensponding files in your `/etc` directory that you have changed.
 For instance: `/etc/portage/make.conf`, `/etc/fstab`...

 2. Copy everything:
 ```